L0nanr3dd/L0nanr3dd/README.md

 BYI
 - Yes, i'm a dream fan (i interact with canon not cc most of the time but still).
 If you're an anti, please don't interact with or harrass me.
 I'm autistic, and adhd diagnosed.
 I'm 16, and i'm from New Zealand!
 I'm also a trans guy so he/him pronouns are appreciated unless specified, thanks <3
+- I block freely.
+- I ship Dreamnoblade/Rivals duo, obviously not the creators but the characters.
+If you dislike that, leave.

 DNI
+- Basic DNI (homophobes, transphobes, racists, ableists, etc.)
 - tommyinnit fans, jack manifold fans, quackity fans, drantis.
 Anyone under 14 DNI, anyone over 25 IWC.
 - Less strict about, but forsaken/dandy's fans dont talk to me about said subjects.
 I have a strong hatred towards those games lmao.
+- Furry / Therian / Kemonomimi antis
+- Anybody who disagrees with me politics-wise - I'm a radical leftist

 Fandoms
 - I'm an MCYT fan and love lifesteal (mainly rekrap2 and clownpierce), i love Minecraft ARGs - And yes i like SFAWTDE as well as others !